 About the Symposium

-The Coram Nobis cases of the 1980s—Hirabayashi v.
+The coram nobis cases of the 1980s—Hirabayashi v.
 United States, Korematsu v.
 United States, and Yasui v.
 United States—vacated the wartime convictions of Japanese Americans who resisted unjust government orders during WWII.
-In doing so, they effectively overturned earlier Supreme Court rulings that had upheld those convictions.
-These cases exposed government misconduct, including the suppression of key evidence, and demonstrated how fear and prejudice can override constitutional protections.
+These rulings exposed government misconduct, including the suppression of key evidence, and demonstrated how fear and prejudice can override constitutional protections.
+However, the Supreme Court’s original wartime decisions were never formally overturned.

 What to Expect